TheImagingSource/tiscamera/doc/pages/timestamps.rst

 This frame of reference will depend on the backend.
 When unsure about the used backend, call `tcam-ctrl -l` in a terminal and check the 'Type' column.

-V4L2 kernel driver
+V4L2 Kernel Driver
 ++++++++++++++++++

-The V4L2 backend will deliver a timestamp which's point of reference is the boot time.
+The V4L2 backend will deliver a timestamp whose point of reference is the boot time.
-Please be aware that suspend/hibernate will cause the clock to not run.
+Please be aware that suspend/hibernate will stop the clock.

-Aravis userspace library
+Aravis Userspace Library
 ++++++++++++++++++++++++

-The Aravis backend delivers the system wall-clock time of when the first bytes of the image where received.
+The Aravis backend uses the system wall-clock time of when the first bytes of the image were received.
-The point of reference if January 1, 1970 UTC.
+The point of reference is January 1, 1970 UTC.

 Camera Capture Time
 ===================